chanzo/script-launcher/src/README.md

 npx launch init
 ```

-Change your **package.json** start script, so it will start Script Launcher.
-If you do not want to change your start script, you can also use custom scripts for starting Script Launcher.
+If not already done to, change your **package.json** start script, so it will start Script Launcher.
+If you do not want to change your start script, you can also add custom run scripts for starting Script Launcher.
 ``` JSON
 {
     ...